FreekDB/automatic-translation-python/README.md

             "sourceText": "In the second line less translation is needed.", "detectedSourceLanguage": "en",
             "translations": {
-                "en": "In the second line less translation is needed."
-                "hu": "A második sorban kevesebb fordításra van szükség."
+                "en": "In the second line less translation is needed.", "hu": "A második sorban kevesebb fordításra van szükség."
             }
         },